 The choice of bandwidth involves a trade-off between the sensitivity to time-varying parameters and the stability of the estimates: if we combine only a few observations close in time (small bandwidth $\sigma$) the algorithm can detect parameter-variation at small time scales, however, because we use little data, the estimates will be unstable.
 If we combine many observations around the estimation point (large $\sigma$), parameter-variation at small time scales will be lost due to aggregation, however, the estimates will be relatively stable.
-Note that if we keep increasing the bandwith $\sigma$, the weights will converge to a uniform distribution and give the same estimates as the stationary version of the model, thereby becoming very stable, but losing all sensitivity to detect changes of parameters over time.
+Note that if we keep increasing the bandwidth $\sigma$, the weights on $[0,1]$ will converge to a uniform distribution and give the same estimates as the stationary version of the model, thereby becoming relatively stable, but losing all sensitivity to detect changes in parameters over time.

-The ideal bandwidth $\sigma^*$ results in the estimated parameter vector $\hat{\theta}_t$ which minimizes the distance to the true time-varying model $\hat{\theta}_t^*$ as a function of $\sigma$.
-We can estimate the ideal bandwidth $\sigma^*$ using a time-stratified cross-validation scheme, where one searches a specified $\sigma$-sequence and selects the $\sigma$ which minimized the mean (across folds and variables) out of sample prediction error (see Section \ref{sec_tvmgm_est} for a description of the time-stratified cross-validation scheme).
+The ideal bandwidth $\sigma^*$ results in the estimated parameter vector $\hat{\theta}^t$ which minimizes the distance to the true time-varying model $\hat{\theta}^{t*}$ as a function of $\sigma$.
+We can estimate the ideal bandwidth $\sigma^*$ using a time-stratified cross-validation scheme, where one searches a specified $\sigma$-sequence and selects the $\sigma$ which minimizes the mean (across folds and variables) out of sample prediction error (see Section \ref{sec_tvmgm} for a description of the time-stratified cross-validation scheme).

 So far we assumed that the measurements in the time-series are taken at equal time intervals.
-This, however, need not be the case, which can be both due to the design of the measurement process or randomly missing measurements.
-If we nonetheless treat all time points as equally spaced, this leads to an incorrect estimate of the time-varying model.
-We illustrate this issue in Figure \ref{tvmodels_figure_spacing}:
+But this need not be the case, because measurements can be missing randomly or by design.
+Simply treating the time points as equally distributed leads to an incorrect estimate of the time-varying model.
+Figure \ref{tvmodels_figure_spacing} illustrates this issue: